 There are also a few crocodile farms that you can pop into where you can see baby crocodiles through to huge adult crocodiles.
 You may even get the chance to hold one of the little guys!

-You will usually find that you will need to go out on a boat in order to see whales – sometimes for hours, bobbing up and down… We have two members of the family who suffer from sea sickness so this isn’t really an option.
-We tried it once and vowed never again.
+In most countries you will usually find that you will need to go out on a boat in order to see whales – sometimes for hours, bobbing up and down.
+We have two members of the family who suffer from sea sickness so this isn’t really an option.
+We tried it once in Sri Lanka and vowed never again.